slothsoft/example-javascript-website/README.md

 Even for such a small application this step saved us over 100 bytes (16% of the length of the file).

-So all good but it's really annoying to create the bundle.js by hand.
-So we'll add another bundle to do this for us: [watchifiy](https://www.npmjs.com/package/watchify).
+So all is good but it's really annoying to create the _bundle.js_ by hand.
+We'll just add another bundle to do this for us: [watchifiy](https://www.npmjs.com/package/watchify).

 We'll install it via: